How training for a half marathon made me a better designer

 My First Steps

 At first I was worried I would not have enough time in my day to train, run my design business and still be creative for my clients.
 What I realized is that following this race plan was a lot like approaching a design problem one step at a time.
 When you run it is you your feet and the road.
 When you design it is you the concept and finding the solution.
 Running gave me access to natural color themes.
 Each run, I experienced the season and the colors of nature as they developed and changed.
 Early summer and the bright blooms with dark green leaves against a crisp blue sky.
 Mid August and the beautiful colors of the sunrise.
 Early September rain brings a combination of gray and greens with a misty background.Depending on the time of day and the weather, I had a lesson in lighting and the effects created by the changing sun.
 Oranges and blues with pink at sunrise.
 Darker blues and purple at sunset.

 As the runs got longer, I found myself working out design solutions for my client’s spaces.
 How to work that immovable obstacle into a design detail.
 Creating the perfect color way for a paint schedule.
 I also found myself designing textile patterns from the sights on my run.
 Hopefully there will be some rug designs in my future.
 I have always been conscious of air quality and the importance of low VOC products and good ventilation.
 Running during the hot humid northeast summer of 2016 reminded me just how important those things are for homes.

 Just like standing in a completed space I have designed brings a sense of accomplishment so did completing my first half.
 Running reminded me of why I chose design in the first place.
 Experiencing colors, textures and patterns.
 Finding the perfect solution to a design problem.
 Feeling a great sense of accomplishment completing of the project.
 I will bring all of these things into my next project and my next half marathon.
-I’ll be racing in Florida this month so a new local will bring new inspirations to make me a better designer.
+I’ll be racing again this month so a new local will bring new inspirations to make me a better designer.